igneus/gly/README.md

 is considered a comment and not interpreted.
 (Comment syntax is the same as in gabc.)

-Please note, that when compiling to gabc, comments are dropped and don't appear in the resulting gabc file.
+Please note that comments are dropped by gly and don't appear in the resulting gabc file.

 ### 2. Whitespace